 General computer literacy, with emphasis on computers in the business environment.
 Major concepts and recent developments in hardware, operating systems, applications software, database management, and the internet are presented.
 Societal and ethical concerns, including issues such as cyber security and software piracy, are also considered.

 CS 101 Computer Laboratory

-2 laboratory hours, 1 credit.
 A laboratory course covering word processing, spreadsheets, presentations and graphics using Microsoft Office applications.
-[Fall and Spring]